bevry-archive/documentation/Privacy-Policy.md

 - name if set
 - username if set
 - country code
+	- so we can understand growth areas and market accordingly
 - language code
+	- so we can know what translations to prioritise
 - last login
+	- so we can understand retention and usage
 - first login
+	- so we can understand effectiveness of marketing

 If you would like more information, or have any feedback.
 Please email privacy@bevry.me